UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

     R17|Code Quality and Maintainability|The code should be modular, well-commented, and follow best practices for maintainability.| Code is structured, commented, and adheres to object-oriented principles.
     R18| Documentation and Reporting Provide clear documentation for developers, including setup instructions, code comments, and user manuals.| The documentation is complete and easy to follow, explaining how to use and modify the system.

-    **Forth!** Risks
+    **Fourth!** Risks

-    Remember to think of both primary and secondary/derived risks We start looking at the Risk involved in the software project.
+    - Remember to think of both primary and secondary/derived risks
+    - We start looking at the Risk involved in the software project.
         -Over engineering - In this kind of small project the risk of a project failing is increased with the risk of making the solutions significantly more complicated than they need to be
-        -risk of missread data
+        -risk of misread data

     **Fifth!** second iteration of needs analysis

-    Now that we have established the risks we can go over our original table of requirements and revise them based on the risk evaluation.
+    - Now that we have established the risks we can go over our original table of requirements and revise them based on the risk evaluation.